 ISTD Examinations & Medal Tests Information

-Summer Exam Session 2020 - Cancelled -future exams dates to be confirmed
+Summer and Winter Exam Session 2021 - future exams dates to be confirmed

 The Imperial Society of Teachers of Dancing (ISTD) is one of the world’s leading dance examination boards.
 The ISTD is arranged as a series of Faculties, setting medal tests and examinations as is best suited to students of different dance genres.
 Each Faculty sets its own syllabus and standards, trains students and teachers through their curses and competitions, within an overall framework set by the board.